top of page

 • 3 min read

-The Bible encourages us to read it, and one of its primary purposes is to reveal the character of Yahweh.
-God is spirit, yet also a person like us.
-In life, the more time you spend with someone, the better you get to know them.
-You learn what they like, dislike, love, and hate.
-Without this understanding, we can't truly know someone.
+The Bible invites us to read, examine and study the word aiming to unveil the true nature of God.
+Although God is spirit, he is also a person just like us.
+In life, the more time we spend with someone, the more we come to know them; what they like, dislike, love, and what they hate, and without this insight, truly knowing someone is impossible.

-Reading and studying the Bible is highly enriching, and its stories are fascinating.
-Through these real-life stories, God gradually reveals himself to us.
+Engaging with the Bible is immensely rewarding, and its narratives are truly captivating, and through these real-life stories, the Lord progressively reveals Himself to us.

 What is God's purpose,